douhthood/vector_sample_code/Getting Started/ONNX Support.md

 - The expression or column name as the data to embed

 The output of the vector_embedding SQL function is the vector.

+Setup for using the vector_embedding SQL function
+- Choose the Sentence Transformer vector embedding model from Hugging Face
+- Create an Augmented ONNX file from the embedding model
+- Load the embedding model into Oracle Database 23ai